 Asthma Cause, Asthma Symptoms, AsthmaTreatment

-lung picture Your lungs are like an upside down tree.
+Asthma is caused by widespread, reversible, inflammation of your lung's airways making them narrow.
+To grasp this asthma information we need to take a microscopic look at your lungs.| Your lungs are like an upside down tree.
 In fact, you can feel the trunk in the front of your neck as the Adam's apple in males.
 The trunk divides over and over again like branches and twigs behind your breast bone.
-The leaves at the branch ends are where air swirls and gases exchanges with your blood.
+The leaves at the branch ends are where air swirls and gases exchanges with your blood. |

 One important difference however, is that this 'tree' is hollow.
 When you breathe you suck air through the trunk, past the divisions, and ultimately to the 'leaves', or alveoli, where your blood takes up the oxygen it needs and gets rid of carbon dioxide created from burning your food for fuel.